-When we talk about paid maternity leave, the conversation usually revolves around benefits seen by moms and babies in the first weeks and months following childbirth.
-However, a recent study suggests that when moms take longer paid maternity leave, they experience mental and physical benefits that last decades.
+When we talk about paid leave, the conversation usually revolves around benefits seen by moms and babies in the first weeks and months following childbirth.
+However, a 2021 study suggests that when moms take longer paid maternity leave, they experience mental and physical benefits that last decades.

 The first-of-its-kind study examined the health of Norwegian mothers who gave birth both before and after paid maternity leave became law in Norway in 1977.
 Because the law change applied to mothers across income levels and social backgrounds, it offered researchers a chance to study how paid leave would impact all women, not just those with the privilege of working for a company that offered it.

 "This sharp change in who was eligible for paid maternity leave provides a nice natural experiment," said study author Meghan Skira, an economist for the University of Georgia.

 "It provides an environment where we can examine the causal health effects of paid leave.
 Our findings show that having access to paid leave leads to important health benefits for mothers around age 40," she said.

 The women who gave birth after the 1977 law change were in better health overall when they hit their forties.

 Tellingly, the biggest health gains were seen among low-income women who may not have been able to take the full amount of unpaid leave before the law went into effect.

 The Norwegian Institute of Public Health collects health data on its citizens around age 40 to reflect on the nation's well-being.